avernois/ardFeedback-control/README.md

 ----
 [ArdFeedback](https://github.com/avernois/ardFeedback) and ArdFeedback-Control are the two parts of an Extrem Device Feedback.

-ArdFeedback-Control is use to send command to an Arduino depending on status of build statuses of a Jenkins server.
+ArdFeedback-Control is use to send command to an Arduino depending on status of build statuses of a Jenkins or Travis.
 The Arduino should be connected to the computer where ArdFeedback-Control is running through serial.

 Usage